mattialemma/Coursera-Full-Stack/README.md

 ---

-## 📄 Licenza
+## 📄 License

-Questo repository è a scopo educativo e contiene materiale del corso Coursera Meta Full Stack Developer.
+This repository is for educational purposes and contains material from the Coursera Meta Full Stack Developer course.